elisasquadrito/ARCHE-WD-Word-Rain-visualisations/README.md

 3. **ARCHE D2.5 SRIA Key Messages and Preliminary Findings** — 8,557 tokens
 4. **ARCHE SRIA Working Group Forms** — 7,468 tokens

+## Word Rain generation settings

+The Word Rain visualisations were generated using the Word Rain code developed by Skeppstedt et al. (2024), available at https://github.com/CDHUppsala/word-rain.

+The following settings were used for the ARCHE-WD visualisations:

+* **Embedding model:** `word2vec-google-news-300`
+* **Stopword filtering:** NLTK English stopword list combined with a custom stopword list
+* **Token pattern:** alphabetic tokens of at least two characters; numbers, including years, were excluded
+* **Lowercase normalisation:** enabled
+* **TF-IDF weighting:** enabled
+* **N-grams:** unigrams and bigrams, `n = 1–2`
+* **Minimum document frequency:** `1`
+* **Unified graph layout:** enabled
+* **Compact display mode:** enabled
+* **Maximum number of plotted words per visualisation:** `300`
+* **New-word marking:** enabled
+* **Automatic title generation:** enabled
+* **Page size:** `600 × 500`
+* **Base font size:** `25`
+* **Font-size falloff rate:** `0.7`
+* **Vertical guide lines:** `4`
+* **Vertical line style:** dotted

+The four subcorpora were processed together in a unified graph layout so that lexical items were projected within a shared semantic space and remained comparable across visualisations.
+The subcorpora were ordered as follows:

+1. Foresight Analysis
+2. Vision and Mission
+3. Key Messages and Preliminary Findings
+4. Working Group Forms

+The “new words” output depends on this ordering, since lexical items already appearing in an earlier visualisation are not marked as new in subsequent ones.
+The Word Rain scores, raw frequencies and relative frequencies included in the output files are those exported by Word Rain.
+They may differ from counts obtained with other corpus tools because of differences in tokenisation, preprocessing, lowercasing, n-gram handling and corpus-processing settings.

 ## Repository contents

 ### Main visualisation